Every Story Fund

 Film has the power to transform the way we see the world.
 But not every story gets told.

-TIFF is launching the Every Story fund to promote diversity, equity, inclusion, and belonging in film by:
+TIFF has launched the Every Story fund to promote diversity, equity, inclusion, and belonging in film by:

 • CHALLENGING the status quo